 7. The Endless

-The Endless is a pretty self-explanatory Terror, and CAOS' approach to depicting a never-ending routine is a clever reference to the original Sabrina the Teenage Witch series.
+The Endless is a pretty self-explanatory Terror, and CAOS' approach to depicting a never-ending monotonous routine is a clever reference to the original Sabrina the Teenage Witch series.

 8. The Void

-It's no wonder Chilling Adventures of Sabrina came to an end after Part 4, because it really does not feel like there's any way another season could have created any more powerful villains than the Eldritch Terrors.
+It's no wonder Chilling Adventures of Sabrina came to an end after Part 4, because it really does not feel like there's any way another season could have created more powerful villains than the Eldritch Terrors.
 The final season of Chilling Adventures of Sabrina is streaming on Netflix now.